Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Comparison of compactly supported log crystalline and log rigid cohomology

-This construction was given in \cite[Proposition 2.35, Theorem 2.36]{Shiho2008} if $\cT$ is $p$-adic, under the identification of Proposition \ref{prop: isocrystals}.
+This construction was given in \cite[Prop.\,2.35, Thm.\,2.36]{Shiho2008} if $\cT$ is $p$-adic, under the identification of Proposition \ref{prop: isocrystals}.
 In that case the morphism \eqref{eq: morp} is a quasi-isomorphism if $Y$ is log smooth over $T$.
 However the case when $\cT$ is not $p$-adic is not covered in \cite{Shiho2008}.
-Composing with \eqref{eq: rig an} and \eqref{eq: rig an c}, we obtain the following corollary.
+More precisely, the authors do not know whether the equivalence between isocrystals and HPD-isostratifications \cite[Prop.\,1.22]{Shiho2008} which is crucially used in the proof of \cite[Prop.\,2.35]{Shiho2008} can be extended to the case that the base formal log scheme is not $p$-adic.
+Composing with \eqref{eq: rig an} and \eqref{eq: rig an c} for the homeomorphic exact closed immersions $k^0\hookrightarrow W^0$, $V_1^{\sharp}\hookrightarrow V^\sharp$, and $V_1^\sharp\hookrightarrow \widehat{\cS}$ we obtain the following corollary.

 \begin{corollary} If $Y$ is a proper strictly semistable log scheme over $k^0$, then there exist canonical quasi-isomorphisms

 If $X$ is a proper strictly semistable log scheme over $V^\sharp$, then there exist canonical quasi-isomorphisms